gw2scratch/arcdps-clears-guide/src/friends/how-to.md

 ## Styling
 The `Friends` tab has separate style settings from the `My clears` tab.
-It default to the single-line table layout as there may be many friends.
+It defaults to the single-line table layout as there may be many friends.
 As with `My clears`, you can right-click the window to edit the style settings.